How to deal with a pest snail infestation in your aquarium?

 Overfeeding your fish will likely lead to leftover food in the aquarium.
 Most aquatic pest snails have no problem surviving off of uneaten fish food.

-One way to fix the problem is to give your fish just enough food so that there is no surplus for pest snails.
+One way to fix the problem is to give your fish just enough food so that there is no surplus food for pest snails.

 Watch them eat and make sure that there are no leftovers.
 In case there are any, remove them quickly and slightly reduce the portions next time.
 Underfeeding your pet fish will always be better for the whole system than overfeeding them.